kodecocodes/swift-algorithm-club/Hash Table/README.markdown

   }
 ```

 The `HashTable` is a generic container and the two generic types are named `Key` (which must be `Hashable`) and `Value`.
-We also define two other types: `Element` is a key/value pair for use in a chain and `Bucket` is an array of such `Element`s.
+We also define two other types: `Element` is a key/value pair for use in a chain and `Bucket` is an array of such `Elements`.

 The main array is named `buckets`.
-It has a fixed size, the so-called capacity, provided bythe `init(capacity)` method.
+It has a fixed size, the so-called capacity, provided by the `init(capacity)` method.
 We're also keeping track of how many items have been added to the hash table using the `count` variable.

 An example of how to create a new hash table object: